AllJoyn-Cordova/cordova-lighting-alljoyn/README.md

 Building and Running on Windows
 -------------------------------
-For Windows compilation, a pre-release copy of Cordova libraries is required until the next Cordova release.
-One must use a custom version of cordova-lib and cordova-cli.
+For Windows compilation, a pre-release copy of Cordova libraries is required until the 4.2.1 Cordova release.

 This is related to the following bug, for which a fix is already tested and coming very soon. https://issues.apache.org/jira/browse/CB-8123

-This is how you clone the correct Cordova libraries:
+This is how you install Cordova from source, using npm:

 ```
 // Clone the right version of cordova-lib and cordova-cli